WONF Vice President and Attorney, Partner w/ Fried Saperstein Sakway, PC

 Eleanor (Coco) Siewert

-WONF Director and Professional Registered Parliamentarian, Consultant & Trainer
+WONF Secretary and Professional Registered Parliamentarian, Consultant & Trainer

 Coco Siewert served in elected office in a number of position, as a Birmingham City Commissioner and Mayor as well as a Trustee on the Baldwin Library Board and as it's President.
 She has received the following awards and recognitions: WONder Woman; Michigan Municipal League Distinguished Woman in Government Award; Ethics & Civility in Local Government Award.
 Her work serving as a parliamentarian includes work for a variety of charitable, educational non-profit organizations as well as a municipalities and other publicly elected bodies, too numerous to list here.